Edmond-Yang/project_web/README.md

 ### To Do List
 1. link creation to t3
-2. mysql creation
-3. log out
-4. modify project name
+2. modify project name
-5. project name, id, html()
-6. insertion template
+3. insertion template

 ### David to do
 1. delete block